ravitejagrt/MuleSoft-ms3-contact-api/README.md

 * Clone the project from Git using the link: https://github.com/ravitejagrt/ms3-contact-api.git

-* Using the sql script in the resources folder create the tables and sample data in the mysql db, port 3306
+* Using the sql script in the resources folder create the db and tables and sample data

+* The sql file can be run using using any client you have.
+Incase if you don't have one, I use HeidiSql client which is light weight

 * If you are using Anypoint studio, import the application using pom file to the anypoint studio and deploy it